Chootana/UnityEditorExtensionAERC/README.md

 # License

-AERC is released under the [MIT license](https://opensource.org/licenses/mit-license.php).
+This software is released under the MIT License, see LICENSE.txt